 Functioning as a producer and star was such a gratifying experience that in 1952 John Wayne established the Wayne-Fellows Productions, with Robert Fellows, a veteran producer.
-This company was responsible for a series of pictures directed by William Wellman and highly profitable at the box-office.
+This company was responsible for a series of pictures directed by William Wellman, which were highly profitable at the box-office.

-One of the company’s blockbusters was The High and the Mighty,” a forerunner of the “disaster” movies, which became very popular in the 1970s.
-Similar in plot to that of Airport” (and its sequels), “High and the Mighty” could be described as “Grand Hotel in the air” in the same way that Ford’s “Stagecoach” was “Grand Hotel” in a Western carriage).
+One of the company’s blockbusters was The High and the Mighty, a forerunner of the “disaster” movies, which became very popular in the 1970s.
+Similar in plot to that of the 1970 Airport (and its sequels), “High and the Mighty” could be described as “Grand Hotel in the air” in the same way that Ford’s “Stagecoach” was “Grand Hotel” in a Western carriage).

 The tale centers on a diverse group of passengers aboard a big plane over the Pacific.
 The threat of crash landing motivates each member to react in a different way, based on his or her personality and problems.
 The narrative is the equivalent of a quasi-psychological experiment that studies people’s reaction in stress-induced situations.